 In the previous article I sent and received single characters to control LEDs using a fairly simple technique.
 If all you need is to remotely turn a few things on and off then this method is probably the best.
 It is simple, easy to program, and reliable.
 Sometimes though single characters are not enough and we need to use more complex commands or we may want to send sensor data that comprises more than one character.

-In this post I look at a few different techniques for sending complex data and commands; starting with functions that are built in the Arduino language and moving to our own functions that, IMHO, perform better and allow for better code.
+In this post I look at a few different techniques for sending complex data and commands; starting with functions that are built in the Arduino language and moving to our own functions that, IMHO, performs better and allows for better code.

 Multiple Characters